codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 ### pressKey

+_Note:_ In case a text field or textarea is focused be aware that some browsers do not respect active modifier when combining modifier keys with other keys.

 Presses a key in the browser (on a focused element).

 _Hint:_ For populating text field or textarea, it is recommended to use [`fillField`][30].